 Camping and Fishing in California

-Be sure, when you go fishing and camping in California, that you carry your valid fishing license on you at all times.
-The only exception to this rule is if you are fishing from a pier into the ocean or if it is a free fishing weekend.
-Then, you do not need a license to fish.
+When you go fishing and camping in California, you’ll want to carry your valid fishing license with you unless you’re fishing from a pier into the ocean, or if it’s a free fishing weekend.

-Be sure to bring your pole and tackle box, depending on what type of fishing you are doing.
+Be sure to bring your pole and tackle box, depending on what type of fishing you’ll be doing.
 Be sure to bring plenty of tackle since many of the wooded fishing areas may cause you to cast into the brush and lose your bait or lure.
 The lakes often have rocks or sunken logs that will grab your bait as well.
 If you fly fish, bring a belly pack so that you can carry gear with you when you wade out.
 You will probably want waders, too, since many of the rivers contain snow runoff and can be extremely cold.
-If you are ocean fishing, you will want a thicker pole designed for that type of fishing since it will stand up to the waves and currents.
-For the most part, you will enjoy mild temperatures in the state year-round.
+For ocean fishing, you will want a thicker pole that stands up to waves and currents.
+You’ll probably enjoy mild temperatures in the state year-round unless you’re in the Sierras.

-With an RV rental, your fishing trip will be a little more comfortable!
+With an RV rental from RVshare, your fishing trip will be a little more comfortable!
 After you have spent a long day fishing, grill up your catch right at your campsite.
 Then, retire inside to enjoy all the comforts of home on board your RV.
-Plan your perfect fishing getaway with an RV rental from RVshare.